A visit to Herold Wines at the end of October 2011, was arranged by our group leaders, Anne and Murray Douglas for the Walkie Talkies Walking Group.

 Vivien was the most hands on and in 2005 was joined by her husband, Bruce whilst Mark, working in Gauteng kept interested and involved from a distance.

-They requested and received funding to assist with the eradication of alien species and set about clearing some 121 ha of the troublesome vegetation but it requires ongoing management.
+They requested and received funding to assist with the eradication of alien species and set about clearing some 121 ha of the troublesome vegetation.

-I admire their determination to utilise environmentally friendly methods of farming taking cognisance that some areas of the farm contain a unique flora and fauna that depend on it.
+I admire their determination to utilise environmentally friendly methods of farming taking cognisance of the fact that some areas of the farm contain a unique flora and fauna that depend on it.

 One of our club’s reasons for visiting Herold Wines farm was to see some Khoi-san rock paintings that were only discovered on the property in 2005 during the clearing of alien vegetation.The paintings are estimated to be around 2500 years old.